 April is Water Conservation Month.
 Join us to make a pledge to save water and safeguard our future water supplies.

 Thanks to our many Water Conservation Month partners.
 See a map of participating partners.

 District implements a variety of projects to protect water resources to protect water supplies, water quality and natural systems, and provide flood protection.

 Be prepared when visiting these remote, scenic and wild lands.
 Make sure you have insect repellent, drinking water, sunscreen and wear proper clothing.

 District Governing Board meetings are now broadcast on the Internet.
 See the live streaming broadcast.
 View in Internet Explorer 11, Chrome and Firefox web browsers.

 Know your watering days

-During daylight saving time, watering is allowed two days per week on designated days.
+During Eastern Standard Time, watering is allowed one day per week on designated days.
 Learn about districtwide watering restrictions.

 Permitting News You Can Use

 Stay informed on the work under way to investigate and address challenges facing the Indian River Lagoon.